next-exp/sw-docs/docs/source/NEXUS.rst

 If you have any question, or you would like to discuss something related to NEXUS with other users or developers, you can also write on the **Slack Channels**:

- * *#nexus_support*: Support channel for users to raise issues and questions.
+ * `#nexus_support <https://next-experiment.slack.com/archives/C02UPCMLJ4W>`_ : Support channel for users to raise issues and questions.
- * *#next100sim*: Channel focused on next-100 simulation details: geometry issues, production, etc.
+ * `#next100sim <https://next-experiment.slack.com/archives/C0211DWL5LN>`_: Channel focused on next-100 simulation details: geometry issues, production, etc.